 In the case of an entity such as United Artists, however, home-from-home for so many gifted screenwriters, directors, actors and composers during that time, the elements were sometimes scattered to the four winds when not destroyed outright.
 (Often, the LP masters, which can differ markedly from what’s heard in the movies, are all that remains.)
 Varèse Sarabande just barely caught Elmer Bernstein’s magnificent Hawaii in time, after nearly giving up hope, and Quartet recently performed a miracle resuscitation on Burt Bacharach’s Casino Royale.
 Jose Luis Crespo has done a remarkable job with The Private Life of Sherlock Holmes, and deserves the praise and thanks of so many who love Rózsa, and revere this movie, and its score.
 But the facts behind this release are intolerable.
-The London studio where the score was recorded in 1970 was since demolished.
-Fair enough.
+The London studio where the score was recorded in 1970 has since been demolished.
+Well, fair enough.
 These things happen.
 But much of its holdings were destroyed in the process.
-That is damn near unforgivable.
-It’s very much akin to Warner Bros. quite literally bulldozing decades’ worth of its animation department’s irreplaceable history just to make more room for its publicity department.
+And that is damn near unforgivable.
+It’s very much akin to Warner Bros. in the ’60s quite literally bulldozing decades’ worth of its animation department’s irreplaceable history just to make more room for its publicity department.

 Wilder asked Rózsa to base the score on his alternately plaintive and exhilarating Violin Concerto, cannily equating both its moods and its primary instrument with Holmes.
 The result is one of the finest scores, not merely of the composer’s own impressive oeuvre, but in the annals of movie scoring.
 It should be said that Crespo & Co. have done wizard’s work, given what they had to work with, and that their sheer determination to present The Private Life of Sherlock Holmes in anything like Rózsa original earns them a special seat in Paradise.

 Still.
 The losses to music history, and to its future, are incalculable.
-So you’ll forgive me if I’m still angry.
+So, if you’ll forgive me for it, and even if you won’t… I’m still angry.

 Text copyright 2013 by Scott Ross

-Post-Script: If you didn’t order this one fast, I’m afraid it’s already too late; as with so many limited edition soundtrack releases, The Private Life of Sherlock Holmes is already sold out.
-But you can at least sample some of the music on the Quartet website.
+If you didn’t order this one fast, I’m afraid it’s already too late; as with so many limited edition soundtrack releases, The Private Life of Sherlock Holmes is already sold out.